x

 1. Victims and Witnesses.
 TAMIU provides amnesty to victims and witnesses who may be hesitant to report to university officials because they fear that they themselves may be accused of minor rule violations, such as underage drinking, at the time of the incident.
 Educational options will be explored, but no student conduct proceedings or conduct record will result.

 2. Those Who Offer Assistance.
 To encourage students to offer assistance to others, TAMIU applies amnesty for minor violations to students who offer assistance to others in need.
-At the discretion of the Director of Student Conduct and Community Engagement (SCCE) (or their designee) and on a case-by-case basis, amnesty may also be extended to the person receiving assistance.
+At the discretion of the Director of Student Affairs (or their designee) and on a case-by-case basis, amnesty may also be extended to the person receiving assistance.
 Educational options will be explored, but no student conduct proceedings or conduct record will result.

 Amnesty applies only to conduct revealed as a result of the report, and not to unrelated conduct violations.